ric2b/Vivaldi-browser/chromium/docs/website/site/for-testers/faq/index.md

 Chromium's ecosystem.
 Chromium has joined other open source projects (Git, Gerrit) on this tooling.
 Existing transparency levels to bugs will be maintained.

-### I have a concern or feedback, how do I reach out?

-You can reach out at any time to <http://g.co/dev/chromium-issue-tracker-feedback>
-with questions or concerns.

 ### What about historic bug links?

 Existing Monorail issue links will redirect to the migrated issues in the new issue tracker.